Rodney Porter

-Prof Rodney Robert Porter, CH, FRS FRSE HFRCP (8 October 1917 – 6 September 1985) was a British biochemist and Nobel laureate.
+Rodney Robert Porter (8 October 1917 – 6 September 1985) was a British biochemist and Nobel laureate.

 Education and early life

 He was born in Newton-le-Willows, Lancashire, England, the son of Joseph Lawrence Porter, chief clerk of the Railway Carriage and Wagon Works in Earlestown (Newton-le-Willows), and his wife, Isabel May Reese.
 He was educated at Ashton-in-Makerfield Grammar School.

 Rodney Robert Porter received his Bachelor of Science degree from the University of Liverpool in 1939 for Biochemistry.

-His career was interrupted by the Second World War during which he served as a 2nd Lieutenant in the Royal Engineers serving in Sicily and North Africa.
+His career was interrupted by World War II during which he served as a 2nd Lieutenant in the Royal Engineers serving in Sicily and North Africa.
 In 1944 he was promoted to Major and transferred to the Royal Army Service Corps acting as a War Department analyst, based in Naples in Italy.

 After the war he moved to the University of Cambridge where he became Fred Sanger's first PhD student.
 He was awarded his doctorate (PhD) in 1948.